Ga. Comp. R. & Regs. 85-1-.07

 10.Failure to Answer Bell.
 A contestant shall not leave the ring during any 1 minute rest period between rounds.
 If any contestant fails or refuses to resume boxing when the bell sounds signaling the commencement of the next round, the referee shall award a decision of technical knockout to his opponent as of the round which has last been finished.

-(i) If the circumstances indicate to the referee the need for investigation or punitive action, the referee may withhold giving a decision and may recommend the purse or purses of either or both boxers should be withheld pending a commission hearing.
+(i) If the circumstances indicate to the referee the need for investigation or punitive action, the referee may withhold giving a decision and may recommend the purse or purses of either or both boxers should be withheld pending a Commission hearing.

 11. The referee shall have the authority to stop a contest at any time if one of the boxers is unable or no longer able to defend himself.

 (4)Fouls.
-In general a referee has wide discretion in how to punish an offending boxer who fouls his or her opponent.
-If the referee determines that a foul is unintentional, he or she may simply caution the offending boxer to be attentive to rules concerning fouls.
-If the foul is determined to be intentional, the referee may issue a warning to the offending boxer, or may deduct one or more points from the offending boxer.
+In general, a referee has wide discretion in how to punish an offending boxer who fouls his or her opponent.
+If the referee determines that a foul is unintentional, he or she may simply caution the offending boxer to be attentive to the rules concerning fouls.
+If the foul is determined to be intentional, the referee may issue a warning to the offending boxer, may deduct one or more points from the offending boxer.
 The referee may also disqualify any boxer who intentionally fouls his or her opponent.

 (a) Fouls, whether intentional or unintentional, are defined as follows: